• Skip to primary navigation

 Snacking in Sneakers

 This healthy peach blueberry crisp is a skillet dessert that is sure to please!
-Made with no refined sugar (it’s sweetened with maple syrup!) and lightened up considerably from traditional versions for a 200 calorie treat.
+Made with maple syrup instead of sugar and lighter than most traditional recipes.

 5 from 3 votes